uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/codium-on-opensuse-aeon.md

 sudo /usr/sbin/sshd
 ```

 Make sure the container is running during all of your sessions.
+Distrobox does it by default.

 Then in your **host system**, edit `~/.ssh/config` with the following content